jvvtt/a2gMeasurements/docs/ReproducePrevMeasurements.md

 ## Open space scenario

-In contrast to previous scenario, in this scenario there are reflectors close to the transceivers.
+In contrast to previous scenario, in this scenario there are NO reflectors close to the transceivers.

 <figure markdown="span">
   ![Image title](assets/open_space_nivelles_oct_2023_scenario.PNG){ width="400" }